Buyer persona: B2B, B2C

 And why are these updates important for your business?
 Because they help you to create and maintain intimacy with your customers.
 Plus, they also help new leads to find your business down the line!

-We hope you enjoyed reading!
+We hope you found our article helpful.
 We would love your feedback below.
-Our objective is to add value to our clients by making their businesses profitable and hassle-free.
-If you have any questions about how our language services can support your specific business model, we would be pleased to connect and discuss them deeper.
+Our goal is to add value to our readers and, particularly, to our clients by making their businesses more profitable and hassle-free.
+If you would like to learn more about how our language services can support your specific business model, we would be pleased to connect and discuss your questions further.